Actindo-AG/Documentation/Channels/UserInterface/04b_PIMChannels.md

 - ![Columns](../../Assets/Icons/Columns.png "[Columns]") Columns (x)
     Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
 The *x* indicates the number of columns that are currently displayed in the list.

-The list displays all scheduled offer imports.
+The list displays all scheduled offer imports when creating offers from PIM products in the *Omni-Channel* module, see [Create an offer from a PIM product](../Operation/01_ManageOffers.md#create-an-offer-from-a-pim-product).
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.
 If no offer imports are scheduled, the *No imports are currently scheduled* notice is displayed.

 - *SKU*
    Stock Keeping Unit.
 Identification number for the offer.